Orderaway & Touchmini - How To

 Creating And Maintaining A Menu ▲ ▼

 A Menu can be created and maintained using the Back Office Keyboard feature.
-One of the Layout's associated with a Keyboard can then be assigned to OrderAway and/or TouchMini.
-Once assigned this Layout will be considered the Home Layout and will be presented each time a new Order commences or the Menu button is selected in TouchMini.
-From the Home layout patrons/staff can then navigate to find Products that can be ordered.
+One of the Layout's associated with a Keyboard can then be assigned to Orderaway and/or Touchmini.
+Once assigned this Layout will be considered the Home Layout and will be presented each time a new Order commences, or the Menu option is selected in Touchmini.
+From the Home layout patrons/staff can then navigate to find Items/Products that can be ordered.

 The parts to a Keyboard that require further explanation are:

-- A Keyboard is a group of Layouts together which can then be made available to OrderAway and/or TouchMini.
-For example, Keyboards which may need to exist include:
+- A Keyboard is a group of Layouts together which can then be made available to Orderaway and/or Touchmini.
+For example, Keyboards which may need to exist include.

 - Main Bar Keyboard